openpnp/openpnp/ReferencePushPullFeeder.md

 ![Assign to Actuator](https://user-images.githubusercontent.com/9963310/158563736-3c94a813-d7ef-43c6-bf0e-9a9ce76aa34d.png)

+#### Driver G-code for the new Peeler Axis

 Do not forget to use [[Issues and Solutions]] to generate new G-code fragments for your drivers, i.e. to include the new axis.
-Be sure to press **Find Issues & Solutions** freshly, after having defined and assigned the new axis.
+Be sure to press **Find Issues & Solutions** freshly, after having defined and assigned the new axis in the **Machine Setup**.

 #### Configure Coordinated Peeling
 On the `ReferencePushPullFeeder` use the new **Rotation** column to configure the peeling coordinates.